 Ghee, 4th and Heart Pink Himalayan Sea Salt

 Love these.
 Ghee is a great alternative for butter.
 Both of these are grassfed.
 Ghee has a high smoke point, so you can sauté with it at higher temperatures.
 I use the plain for cooking and the sea salt version for snacking.

-Coconut Oil Artisana: Nutiva brand is fine as well, it’s more affordable, but I like Artisana’s taste.
+Coconut Oil Dr. Bronners: Nutiva brand is fine as well, it’s more affordable, but I like Dr. Bronner’s taste even better.

-Avocado Oil Mayo: Chosen Foods.
+Avocado Oil Mayo: Primal Kitchen.
 Tasty and much better than almost all other mayo’s, as they all use cheap, unhealthy vegetable oils.

 Macadamia Nut Oil: by Roland.
 Mac oils are great for salad dressings.
 Healthy oil, don’t need a lot though, just a splash mixed in with olive and avocado.
 Another option is Piping Rock.